Roots of Complex Numbers

 with $k=0,1,2.$ Hence the three roots are \begin{eqnarray*} k=0,\quad w_0 &=& \cos\frac{\pi}{6} + i \sin\frac{\pi}{6} = \frac{\sqrt{3}}{2}+\frac{1}{2}i\\ k=1,\quad w_1 &=& \cos\frac{5\pi}{6} + i \sin\frac{5\pi}{6} = -\frac{\sqrt{3}}{2}+\frac{1}{2} i \\ k=2,\quad w_2 &=& \cos\frac{3\pi}{2} + i \sin\frac{3\pi}{2} = -i . \end{eqnarray*}

-The applet below shows a geometrical representation of the $n$th roots of a complex number, up to $n=10.$ Drag the red point around to change the value of $z$ or activate the check box Specify values to drag the sliders.
+The applet below shows a geometrical and numerical representation of the $n$th roots of a complex number, up to $n=10.$ Drag the red point around to change the value of $z$ or activate the check box Specify values to drag the sliders.
 You can check the roots of the previous example.

 Code